Dilip2116/tutor-s_adda/README.md

 # feature

-## Three role are present on project
+  ## Three roles are present on project

 ### 1.)
 Admin
            1. Admin can login and logout.